 - More than half of homeowners (54%) don’t know that the clothes dryer can be a source of carbon monoxide; 25% don’t know that that fireplace also may be a source.
 Other likely sources include gas water heaters, gas ranges, charcoal grills, gas space heaters and wood burning stoves.

 - Over one third of homeowners (34%) don’t have or aren’t sure if they have a carbon monoxide detector in their home; 41% say they never change their carbon monoxide detector, or they aren’t sure how often it is replaced.

 Determine your home’s CO risk

-With a simple home comfort analysis, Service Experts Heating & Air Conditioning in West Palm Beach is happy to help keep your family safe this winter.
-Visit ServiceExperts.com/CO-Safety, call 561-629-1826 or use our online scheduler to set up an analysis of CO and other harmful indoor air pollutant levels.
+With a basic home comfort analysis, Service Experts Heating & Air Conditioning in West Palm Beach is happy to help keep your family safe this winter.
+Visit ServiceExperts.com/CO-Safety, call 561-629-1826 or use our online scheduler to set up an analysis of CO and other dangerous indoor air pollutant levels.